Davis Mills Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Matchup vs. Tennessee

-- Mills threw for zero passing yards in one matchup against the Titans, 220.5 fewer yards his over/under in Sunday's game.
+- Mills' zero passing yards in one matchup against the Titans are 223.5 less than yards than his over/under in Sunday's game.

-- Mills did not throw a touchdown pass in that matchup against the Titans.

-- The Titans have the NFL's 25th-ranked pass defense this season, yielding 261.5 yards per game through the air.
+- This week Mills will face the NFL's 25th-ranked pass defense (261.5 yards allowed per game).

-- The Titans have allowed 21 passing TDs this year (1.3 per game), ranking them sixth among NFL defenses.
+- The Titans have surrendered 21 touchdowns through the air (1.3 per game).
+They are sixth in the NFL in that category.

 Recent Performances